Criminal Justice Careers Guide

 Typical Entry-Level Education: A degree in security management is required or highly recommended by most employers.

-Job Outlook: This industry has a projected growth of 17% by 2028.
+Job Outlook: Security services jobs has a projected growth of 3% between 2021 and 2029.

 Criminal justice majors tend to have understanding hearts, logical minds and show great ability to problem solve.
 They are observant, assertive, and follow the rules, whether they like the rules or not.